 tstats command to search and report on these tsidx files instead of searching raw data.
 Because you are searching on a subset of the full index, the search should complete faster than it would otherwise.

-tscollect can create multiple tsidx files in the same namespace.
-It will begin a new tsidx file when it determines that the one it's currently creating has gotten big enough.
+tscollect command can create multiple tsidx files in the same namespace.
+The command begins a new tsidx file when it determines that the tsidx file it is currently creating has gotten big enough.

 tscollect command in that release, the format of the tsidx files in Splunk Enterprise 6.x is not compatible with the earlier version.